-University Privacy Notice - The University is committed to safeguarding the privacy of individuals who share personal data with it and has adopted a Privacy Notice that outlines HU's collection, use, and disclosure of Information provided by prospective students, applicants, or third parties.
-A copy of the University's Privacy Notice is available on its webpage at: http://harrisburgu.edu/lib/pdf/HU-Privacy-Notice-9-10-18.pdf
+University Privacy Notice - The University is committed to safeguarding the privacy of individuals who share personal data with it and has adopted a Privacy Notice that outlines HU's collection, use, and disclosure of information provided by prospective students, applicants, or third parties.
+A copy of the University's Privacy Notice is available on its webpage at https://harrisburgu.edu/lib/pdf/HU-Privacy-Notice-5-2-19.pdf.